flexudy/ai-powered-education/README.md

 ### Test Set
 We have a secret test set of over 1000 questions.
 We will maintain a [Leaderboard here](https://github.com/flexudy/ai-powered-education "OMQD Leaderboard").
-So, zip and send us your model and execution script for evaluation.
+So, zip, upload and send us the location your model and execution script for evaluation.

 e.g `your-name-or-team-name.zip`